MGT 6000. Financial and Managerial Accounting I. 3 Credit Hours.

 MGT 6114.
 Leadership Development.
 3 Credit Hours.

-Preparation for becoming leaders of organizations, to exercise leadership, and to embark on paths of personal leadership development through readings, lectures, speakers, and leadership groups.
+Preparation for becoming leaders of organizations, to exercise leadership, and to embark on paths of personal leadership development through readings, lectures, speakers, leadership groups, personality assessment, and analysis of assessments relative to leadership and psychology of individuals and groups.

 This course will examine how managers and employees become more effective leaders by understanding the role gender, race and ethnicity plays in the life of the organization.